Technical Specification v1.0

 Yes.
 Any object can ask any other object.
 No central coordinator.

 These approaches are complementary, not competing.
-MCP could transport an ask call.
-A2A could route it between peers.
-But neither provides the self-description primitive itself.
-The Ask Protocol is the content; the others are the envelope.
+MCP could transport an ask call; A2A could route it between peers.
+But neither provides the self-description primitive itself: the Ask Protocol is the content, the others are the envelope.
+Its value is also a whole-system property.
+It pays off when every participant is an object that can be asked and ask back, not when bolted onto a single server.
+That bidirectional, system-wide self-knowledge is what a freeform description field cannot give you.

 6 The Internet Was Always Object-Oriented